sebunger/mercurial/contrib/python-zstandard/README.rst

    Because calls to ``decompress()`` may need to perform multiple memory (re)allocations, this streaming decompression API isn't as efficient as other APIs.

+For compatibility with the standard library APIs, instances expose a ``flush([length=None])`` method.
+This method no-ops and has no meaningful side-effects, making it safe to call any time.

 Batch Decompression API
 ^^^^^^^^^^^^^^^^^^^^^^^